epfl-ada/ada-2024-project-alligatorsdontapologize24/README.md

 ### Correlation Analysis

 A simple linear regression of violent movies on violent crimes would overlook confounding factors.
-To address this, we implement an auto-regressive distributed lag model with time-fixed effects, offering the following advantages:
+To address this, we will implement an auto-regressive distributed lag model with time-fixed effects, offering the following advantages:

 * Fine temporal resolution: Analyzing daily or monthly data captures immediate effects of violent movie releases.
 * Time-fixed effects: Absorbs macro-level influences like wars or riots.
 * Auto-regressive lag: Accounts for the persistence of violence over time.

-This approach allows us to isolate the specific impact of violent movies on real-world crime.
+This approach will allow us to isolate the specific impact of violent movies on real-world crime.

 The proposed further timeline for our project is the following: